StrattonCh/msocc/README.md

-more information on eDNA, see [Improved detection of rare, endangered and invasive trout in using a new large‐volume sampling method for eDNA capture](https://onlinelibrary.wiley.com/doi/epdf/10.1002/edn3.23) or [Adding invasive species biosurveillance to the U.S. GeologicalSurvey streamgage network](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1002/ecs2.2843).
+more information on eDNA, see [Improved detection of rare, endangered and invasive trout in using a new large‐volume sampling method for eDNA capture](https://onlinelibrary.wiley.com/doi/epdf/10.1002/edn3.23) or [Adding invasive species biosurveillance to the U.S. Geological Survey streamgage network](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1002/ecs2.2843).